Huli Huli Chicken Pineapple Bowls

 Stir well, bring to a boil, cover and simmer on low for 20 minutes until rice is cooked and all the liquid is absorbed.
 Let stand for 10 minutes covered.

-Garnish with shredded coconut, roasted salted cashews, and green onions right before serving.
+Garnish the rice with shredded coconut, roasted salted cashews, and green onions right before serving.

 PRO TIP: use a large scoop to serve the rice into a pretty round serving in your pineapple bowl.